 As we know, a cell is the basic functional unit of life.
 Here, agents are the cells of the body of the network.
 The agents are the functional units that can operate autonomously and without human intervention.
 This view provides a fractal system.
 A fractal system is an interactive system that can adapt to a changing environment.
 Such systems are characterized by the potential for self-recovery, self-organization, and even self-optimization.
 In a fractal system, semi-autonomous agents interact according to certain rules of interaction, evolving to maximize some measure like fitness or, here, the maintenance of the network.
 The agents are diverse in both form and capability, and they adapt by changing their rules and, hence, behavior as they gain experience.
 Neural networks and deep learning can help us develop more intelligent agents.
 Their adaptability can either be increased or decreased by the rules shaping their interaction.
-This can lead to the case that a fractal system has the potential of a great deal of creativity that was not programmed into them from the beginning.
+This can lead to the case that a fractal system has the potential for a great deal of creativity that was not programmed into them from the beginning.

-In the system introduced in this paper, we define several \emph{types} of agents based on the set of functions that are required to be done in each node of a network while using this protocol.
+In the system introduced in this paper, we mention that one can define several \emph{types} of agents based on the set of functions that are required to be run in each node of a network while using this protocol.
 For example, a network that includes batteries may need a few functions to be set on an agent that is responsible for controlling a battery.
 So, we need an agent type for the batteries.
 Or, an agent type may deal with sending messages over the network.

 The required functions are stored in a database, and the $\DNA$ of an agent reveals what functions are required for a specific type of agent.
 An agent has two layers; Core, Membrane.
 The core contains the $\DNA$ and perhaps other more crucial and private information.
-The core is better be implemented in a secure way.
+The core is better to be implemented in a secure way.

 The membrane contains the codes of the required functions the agent has to run as its duties.
-In other words, the membrane contains the codes or information that a newly born agent should receive from the database.
+In other words, the membrane contains the codes or information a newly born agent should receive from the database.
 The functions corresponding to the active genes will be loaded onto the membrane of the agent.